 East Africa Emergency Appeal

-In Somalia poverty, armed conflict, political instability and natural disasters continue to drive humanitarian needs resulting in the number of people in need of humanitarian assistance reaching 5 million – 40 per cent of the population.
-Over 1.1 million people are internally displaced and Somalia remains among the poorest and food insecure nations globally. [http://www.globaldtm.info/somalia/]
+In Somalia, poverty, armed conflict, political instability and natural disasters continue to drive humanitarian needs.
+Diminishing water sources caused livestock to perish and crops to wither and die, further deteriorating cases of malnutrition, dehydration and starvation.
+The number of people in need of humanitarian assistance reached 5 million, which is more than 40% of the entire population.
+Over 1.1 million people are internally displaced, and Somalia remains one of the poorest and most food-deprived nations in the world.

-UMR is implementing a project for drought-affected IDPs and host communities in and around Mogadishu & Luug District, Gedu region by enabling people to access food as they wait for other humanitarian interventions.
-The targeted beneficiaries were provided with family/household rations equivalent to the ones provided by WFP and recommended by the Somalia Food Security Cluster.
-The ration included 25 kgs of rice, 25kgs of sugar, 5 liters of cooking oil, 2kgs of tea leaves and 5kgs of powdered milk.
+UMR launched a project to provide immediate assistance to drought-affected IDPs and host communities in and around Mogadishu and Luug District, Gedu region.
+The scheme enabled people to access food as they waited for additional humanitarian interventions.
+The project helped feed 3,000 beneficiaries.
+UMR used World Food Program’s (WFP) support to improve food security through the SCOPE approach.
+This project targeted the most vulnerable IDPs passing through or staying in the region.
+It also registered beneficiaries from the IDP camp as well vulnerable households.
+The targeted beneficiaries received family/household rations equivalent to the ones delivered by WFP and recommended by the Somalia Food Security Cluster.
+The quota included 25kgs of rice, 25kgs of sugar, 5 liters of cooking oil, 2kgs of tea leaves and 5kgs of powdered milk.